 Perhaps, after seeing me run through these statistics, you're expecting me to add, "ergo, the New Deal was a flop."
 But I know better than that.
-To make the case that the New Deal failed, I need to convince you, not only that it didn't bring recovery, but that a different set of policies might well have done so.
+To make the case that the New Deal failed, I need to convince you, not only that it fell well short of fulfilling its promise to achieve a full recovery, but that a different set of policies might well have done just that.
 And that's why this series is only just getting started.

 *Gene Smiley sums the matter up well here in the course of his nice survey of alternative unemployment measures for the 1920s and '30s.
 "Michael Darby's revised estimates," he says, "are preferable to the Lebergott-BLS estimates if one wishes to use estimates of the unemployment rate that are consistent with unemployment rate estimates in the post-World War II period. … For other purposes, such as estimating the number of jobs that the private sector had to create to eliminate the extraordinary work-relief jobs of the 1930s, the standard Lebergott-BLS unemployment rate estimates would seem to be preferable."